RommelTJ/ExercisesAndAlgorithms/interview_tips/9-MasteringBehavioralQuestions.md

 When you respond with a story, you can refer to what other people have said about your best qualities.
 In this case, a ten-year tech veteran said you made a project feel less awful.
 That kind of praise is a lot more credible when it comes from someone else.

+## Practice

+Remember these specific tricks for showing rather than telling:

+    Use specific, memorable details.
+"Social network for cats" instead of "a personal project."
+    Tell a story from your life.
+"I was trying to solve a tricky bug…" instead of "I value open source contributions."
+    Use someone else’s voice. "’You really made things feel sane‘" instead of "I work well with others."

+Try these tactics out on the questions below.
+Keep in mind, sometimes it’s easiest to start with a "tell" response, then spruce it up to "show."

+    Tell me your biggest weakness as an engineer.
+    Describe a tricky bug you’ve encountered.
+    What’s the biggest project you’ve shipped?
+    What’s your favorite programming language?
+Why?
+    How do you overcome interpersonal conflicts with coworkers?